MasterOfBinary/gobatch/README.md

 3. `Batch` sends the items in batches, as an interface slice, to the `Processor` which does whatever is necessary with the data.

+NOTE: GoBatch is new and currently in an unstable state.
+Compatibility may be broken at any time on the master branch.
+If you need a stable release, wait for version 1.

 Features
 --------